SimenB/stylint/README.md

 - a way of linting a string of code, not just files
 - simplify config (inspired by ESLint's config structure)

-Sometime in the future:tm: we will also provide extension points for custom rules, adn maybe even automatically fix some violations, but that's a change that might take some time.
+Sometime in the future:tm: we will also provide extension points for custom rules, and maybe even automatically fix some violations, but that's a change that might take some time.
+These goals are more long-term though, short term the focus is on stability and integration with tools.

 If you have any problems with the linter just create a ticket there and I will respond.